NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
 Hello!
-I am the ABC Bot and I am here to assist you with any questions you may have about the ABC Company and its policies.
-How can I help you today?
+I am the ABC Bot.
+I am here to answer any questions you may have about the ABC Company and its policies.
+How can I assist you?
 ```

 Let's inspect what happened under the hood: